 ale v 54 at as affordable credit and access to markets.676 Since it is on land that food is cultivated to sustain life, the outward manifestation of this right in Nigeria is, therefore, greatly depend on the management of land through the norms and mechanisms of the Land Use Act.677 land occupies a central position in economic development in any country.
 Land, being a scarce and a unique resource, its careful management is essential to economic development and, therefore, should be taken seriously.
 It is submitted that the utility to which a nation puts its land that makes it to be classified as developed, developing and third world country.
-The same seriously is a society, land has always been one of the most important assets in a country.
+The whole and the prevailing method of land administration in a society, land has always been one of the most important assets in a country.
 Virtually every form of investment or development by government and private entities is dependent upon land in one way or another.
 The generally accepted that poor land administration can impede economic development and social welfare.
 The quality and quantity of land determine the extent of man's development.
 It is generally acknowledge that land is central to any solutions offered to the process of development and poverty.
-The same seriously is generally acknowledge that land is central to any solutions offered to the process of development and poverty.
-6. Corruption as Impediment to Economic Development in Nigeria Ordinarily, the title of this paper should limit our discussions to the impact of land administration on economic development in Nigeria.
+The second second 6.
+Corruption as Impediment to Economic Development in Nigeria Ordinarily, the title of this paper should limit our discussions to the impact of land administration on economic development in Nigeria.
 However, one cannot but comment, though briefly, on corruption given its enormous adverse effect on economic development of any country.
 For meaningful economic development, Nigeria should strive to minimise corruption and ensure good governance.
 The issue of corruption is germane because despite good land management and administration as well as the availability and access to land by everyone, if corruption is not eradicated, meaningful 616 See Khoza, S. (ed.), Socio-economic Rights in South Africa, 2nd ed.
 (Community Law Centre, University of Western Cape, 2007) 200.
-677 Udombana, N.J., "Weighed in the Balances and Found Wanting: Nigeria's land Use Act and Human Rights" in Smith, I.O. (ed.), The Land Use Act, Twenty Five Years After (Department of Private and Property Law, University of Lagos, Lagos, 2003) 62.
+617 Udombana, N.J., "Weighed in the Balances and Found Wanting: Nigeria's land Use Act and Human Rights" in Smith, I.O. (ed.), The Land Use Act, Twenty Five Years After (Department of Private and Property Law, University of Lagos, Lagos, 2003) 62.
 578 See Onalaja, M.O., "The Courts and the Problem of Compensation for Land Rights" in Adigun, O. (ed.), The Land Use Act, Administration and Policy Implication (University of Lagos Press, Lagos, 1991) 156.
 579 Banire, op. cit., at 4.